The Button (comics): Main plot

 As Batman and Flash travel through the already unraveling time-stream, they are confronted by Reverse-Flash who is somehow alive.
 Batman notices that Thawne is still holding the button, meaning that this is Thawne right before he dies.
 He then tries to warn Eobard of his impending death, but Thawne claims he already knows the source of the button's power.
 He charges ahead, claiming this being has never met anyone like him.
-The Treadmill begins to break, and Thawne creates a shock wave sending the duo flying through the Hypertime.
+The Treadmill begins to break, and Thawne creates a shock wave sending the duo flying through Hypertime.
 Thawne arrives at the source of the button's energy and confronts the mysterious entity who is responsible for everything.
 Thawne gloats and boasts of his newfound power saying, "I cannot be erased.
 By you.
 By anyone".
 However, when Thawne sees the being's true face, he is struck with fear and starts pleading for mercy.
 He is then disintegrated and transported back to the Batcave at the start of the story.

 As Batman and Flash get pulled into a vortex, they hear a faint voice calling to them since the beginning of the story.
 The voice tells them the only way to save them is to say his name: Jay Garrick.
-And with a bolt of lightning, Jay Garrick bursts from the Speed Force taking Barry and Bruce back safely to the Batcave.
+And with a bolt of lightning, Jay bursts from the Speed Force taking Barry and Bruce back safely to the Batcave.
 As Jay's body begins to unravel, he tries to help Barry remember him.
-Barry grabs Jay's arm, similarly to how he grabbed Wally's during the Rebirth Special, but instead Jay is transported back into the Speed Force in a blast of Blue Energy.
-Barry believes that he wasn't able to bring Jay back because "he wasn't his lightning rod", which is a specific person who acts as a tether to reality for speedsters.
+Barry grabs Jay's arm, similarly to how he grabbed Wally's during the Rebirth Special, but instead Jay is transported back into the Speed Force in a blast of blue energy.
+Barry believes that he was not able to bring Jay back because "he wasn't his lightning rod", which is a specific person who acts as a tether to reality for speedsters.
 The duo visits the graves of Thomas and Martha Wayne to discuss their adventure and how they lost the button as well as having even more unanswered questions than before.
 Bruce thinks about his father's words and contemplates quitting the Batman persona.

-The final pages reveal the button being picked up from off the ground by a familiar glowing blue hand, confirming Doctor Manhattan's introduction into the DC Universe while a familiar quote from Watchmen plays in the background:Why does my perception of time distress you?
+The final pages reveal the button being picked up from off the ground by a familiar glowing blue hand, confirming Doctor Manhattan's introduction into the DC Universe while a familiar quote from Watchmen plays in the background:

+Why does my perception of time distress you?
 Everything is preordained.
 Even my responses.
 We're all just puppets, Laurie.
 I'm just a puppet who can see the strings.